 The Department of Geological Sciences offers a comprehensive program of courses coupled with appropriate thesis projects leading to the Master of Science in Geology.
-Within geology, students specialize in any of a number of sub-disciplines including engineering geology, environmental geochemistry, geology, hydrogeology, marine geology, mineralogy and petrology, paleontology, petroleum geology, sedimentology, stratigraphy, structural and field geology, and volcanology.
-In addition, a formal emphasis in geophysics is available.
+Within geology, students specialize in any of a number of sub-disciplines including paleoclimatology, environmental geochemistry, geophysics, hydrogeology, mineralogy and petrology, tectonic geomorphology, paleontology, petroleum geology, sedimentology, stratigraphy, structural and field geology.
 Students may include in their studies courses offered by other departments at CSULB with the approval of their principal thesis advisor (or their Thesis Committee).

 The Department has access to an ocean-going research vessel, support staff, and dockside facilities of the Southern California Marine Institute (SCMI), a consortium of several California State University campuses, University of Southern California, and Occidental College.

-The basic requirement for admission to the graduate program is possession of a bachelor's degree or equivalent in geology, or a closely related field.
+The basic requirement for admission to the graduate program is possession of a bachelor's degree or equivalent in geological sciences, or a closely related field.
 The final curriculum requirements for the Master of Science Degree are set by the Thesis Committee at Advancement to Candidacy, but the following undergraduate courses are considered an essential foundation for the program: (1) two courses in calculus, (2) two courses in general chemistry, (3) two courses in calculus-based physics, (4) a course in physical geology, (5) a course in historical geology, (6) mineralogy, (7) sedimentology/stratigraphy, (8) structural geology, (9) a course in field methods or a field camp.
-Students who are missing some of this course work may be admitted to the program but will be expected to remove deficiencies or present acceptable alternatives prior to Advancement to Candidacy.
+Students who are missing some of this course work may be admitted conditionally to the program but will be expected to remove deficiencies or present acceptable alternatives prior to Advancement to Candidacy.
 Courses taken to remove deficiencies cannot be used towards satisfying the minimum requirements of the Graduate Program.
 Students who are missing the general science and math requirements are recommended to complete an undergraduate degree in Geological Sciences or a closely related field before applying to the Graduate Program.

 In addition to the above course work requirements, students are required to take the General test of the Graduate Record Examination and to submit three letters of recommendation prior to entry.

-Prospective graduate students in the geological sciences, including CSULB graduates, must formally apply for admission to CSULB as described previously in this Catalog and must also apply directly to the Department of Geological Sciences.
-All applicants must submit the following documents directly to the Department no later than June 1 for the fall semester or November 1 for the spring semester to receive full consideration for admission and financial support:
+Prospective graduate students in the geological sciences, including CSULB graduates, must formally apply for admission to CSULB (CSU Apply) as described previously in this Catalog and must also apply directly to the Department of Geological Sciences.
+All applicants must submit all required documents directly to the Department by Februrary 15 to receive full consideration for admission and financial support.
+Required documents include:

-1. Department Application Form, available from the Department Office and on the Department's website;
+1. Department Application Form, available on the Department's website;

-3. Three letters of recommendation from persons familiar with the applicant's academic performance and research potential.
-Instructions, including forms to be used for these letters, are included in the Department application form, available from the Department's website;
+4. Three letters of recommendation from persons familiar with the applicant's academic performance and research potential.
+Instructions are included in the Department application form, available from the Department's website;

-4. Official reports of scores on the General test of the Graduate Record Examination.
+5. Official reports or scanned copies of scores on the General test of the Graduate Record Examination.

 A limited number of teaching and research assistantships are available to fund graduate studies in the Department of Geological Sciences.
-Applicants wishing to secure research assistantships are encouraged to make direct contact with faculty in their area of research interest.
+Applicants wishing to secure research assistantships must discuss the possibility directly with their intended advisor.

 The Johnson-Conrey Graduate Fellowship is awarded to the most highly qualified incoming Geological Sciences graduate students each year.
-The Fellowship, which provides $15,000 per year for two years, is competitive, and is awarded by the Department based on students' Application materials.
+The Fellowship, which provides $15,000 per year for two years, is competitive, and is awarded by the Department based on students' application materials and a separate essay.
 Up to two Fellowships are awarded each year.
 (Note that former CSULB students are ineligible to apply.)

-Before advancement can proceed, a thesis topic, committee, and graduate program consisting of at least 30 units (see below) must be established by the student and the prospective thesis committee chair.
+Prior to Advancement, a thesis topic, thesis committee, and graduate program consisting of at least 30 units (see below) must be established by the student and the prospective thesis committee chair.
 In addition, the following requirements must be met:

-1. Prior completion of all deficiencies and incompletes.
+1. Completion of all deficiencies and incompletes.
 This includes courses required in the undergraduate major for the emphasis in which the student is pursuing graduate research, as well as additional courses specified by the thesis advisor.